DocStem/CustomReportCards-master/README.md

 Requires RosarioSIS 5.5+

-** This module install mPDF for pdf printing options.
+This module installs mPDF for pdf printing options.
-** This module uses PHPMailer to send emails.
+This module uses PHPMailer to send emails.
-(On client systems we modify the SendMail.php base function to speed the process)
+(On client systems we modify the SendMail.php base function to speed the process...That information is too technical for this post.)

 ### Things To Be Aware Of